Alan Rottenberg conducts a broad-based real estate, business and philanthropic practice.

 - International Council of Shopping Centers (ICSC)

-- Director and former Chair of the Board, Beth Israel Deaconess Medical Center
+- Trustee and Former Chair of the Board, Beth Israel Deaconess Medical Center

 - Former Chair, Real Estate Section, Boston Bar Association